 Cancer Cells and Reprogramming Plasticity

 Professor Kalland is directing the Prostate Cancer Therapy Research Group at the Department of Clinical Science.
-The current research focus of the Prostate Cancer Therapy Research Group is to improve ongoing cryoimmunotherapy (CryoIT) by molecular immunomodulation and development of a dendritic cell based booster vaccine.
+The Kalland group pursues a drug discovery and development program and dendritic cell-based cryo-immunotherapy (CryoIT) against cancer.

 Current challenges in the field

 Great progress of cancer therapy has been achieved in recent years and continues.
 Still, increases in median overall survival are mostly measured in months rather than in years in clinical trials with new small molecular compounds.
 Immune checkpoint inhibitors represent the greatest progress and have achieved long-term and maybe curative effects in subgroups of several cancer types.
 CAR T-cell therapy has revolutionized treatment of B-cell malignancies and is promising for additional cancertypes.
 In most cases, however, human cancer is still not curable once it has become metastatic.
 In the group’s research projects, they envisage potential improvements both in CryoIT with more potent dendritic cells enhanced with new compounds.
 Biomarker optimization continues for better prediction and monitoring of therapy.